-The modelling results suggest that there will not be an exceedence of the 15 minute mean SO_2 objective.
+The modelling results suggest that there will not be an exceedence of the 15 minute mean SO_2 objective in any of the survey areas of Newtownabbey.
 This is the most stringent SO_2 objective and so it is likely that the hourly and daily SO_2 objectives will also be met.
+There is further information available on the usage of solid fuel as a secondary energy source that has not been used in this assessment.
+It seems likely that if the modelling were redone, accounting for this secondary data, then SO_2 concentrations are likely to be elevated and therefore possibly an exceedence may be seen.
+This should be kept under review in the further assessment to be undertaken within the AQMA for PM10.